Racket-Science/Tennis-Match-Predictions/story.md

 Alejandro - Intro

-Hello Everyone, team Racket Science has used 20 years of pre pandemic Association of Tennis Professionals data to predict the outcome a of a tennis match between two tennis players.
+Like most of the world, Team Racket Science loves sports, both watching and predicting the outcome.
+As data scientists we believe that we can leverage machine learning techniques to help predict the victor.
+We have used 20 years of pre pandemic Association of Tennis Professionals data to predict the outcome of a tennis match between two tennis players.

 --------------

-Before I go on, let me introduce you to the team that made this presentation posible.
+Now let me introduce you to team Racket Science
 My names is Alejandro Velasquez,
 Mason Sherbondy
 Daniel Northcutt